 *Basic Salary is inclusive of DA (wherever commission received by the employee on the basis of fixed percentage of turnover achieved by the employee that income also to be included in basic salary).

 The deduction will be available only for the period of occupying the rented house, not for the entire year.
-At least two rent receipts to be produced as evidence of rent- paid,one rent receipt at the beginning of the financial year and another one receipt at the end of the financial year.
-The rent paid receipts should duly signed on the revenue stamp by the land lord.
+At least two rent receipts to be produced as evidence of rent- paid, one rent receipt at the beginning of the financial year and another one receipt at the end of the financial year.
+The rent paid receipts should duly on the revenue stamp by the landlord.
 People who pay rent less than Rs.3000/-per month need not produce rent receipt.Section 87(A)

-18).Section 24: In addition to rebate on repayment of housing loan principle amount under section 80 C, the interest portion paid on housing loan offers a deduction up to Rs.200000.00 (Rupees two lakh) on taxable income separately under section 24.
+18).Section 24: In addition to the rebate on repayment of housing loan principal amount under section 80 C, the interest portion paid on housing loan offers a deduction up to Rs.200000.00 (Rupees two lakh) on taxable income separately under section 24.

 If the house is not self- occupied, (a) the entire amount of interest paid is eligible for deduction under section 24. (b) Standard Deduction at 30% of annual value (income from house property) is allowed under section 24.

-Disclaimer: The sections of income tax rules illustrated above are based on author’s understanding of current tax legislation in India.
+Disclaimer: The sections of income tax rules illustrated above are for general information based on current tax legislation in India.
+The author is an ex-banker and not a tax professional.
 It is possible that any mistake, errors, ambiguity, inconsistency, discrepancy or doubts might have inadvertently crept up in those illustrations.
 Such mistakes or errors noticed by anyone may please be brought to the notice of the system admin or the author for the rectification.
-For clarifications or interpretations, if any, the readers are suggested to cross check all the facts with their tax consultants and be guided with the original circulars or notifications issued by the Income Tax Department.It is hereby notified that the author or any one related to this website can be held responsible for any decision taken and/or decision made on account of above article.
+For clarifications or interpretations, if any, the readers are suggested to cross-check all the facts with their tax consultants and be guided with the original circulars or notifications issued by the Income Tax Department.It is hereby notified that the author or anyone related to this website can be held responsible for any decision taken and/or decision made on account of above article.
 It is further notified that no one connected directly or indirectly to this website is responsible for any damage or loss or action of any kind, in any manner, therefrom.